google/dawn/src/dawn/node/README.md

 #### Building as part of Dawn

-Dawn can automatically build and configure Lavapipe as part of its build process.
+Dawn can automatically build and configure Lavapipe as part of its build process on Linux.

+> **Note:** Building Mesa/Lavapipe as part of Dawn is only supported on Linux.

 1.  **GN Build:**
     *   Ensure `checkout_mesa = True` is set in your `.gclient` file's `custom_vars` section, and run `gclient sync`.